Nolan Smith: Galatasaray (2014)

 In July 2014, Smith joined the Oklahoma City Thunder for the 2014 NBA Summer League where he averaged 4.6 points, 1.4 rebounds and 2.0 assists in five games.

 On August 29, 2014, Smith signed a one-year deal with Galatasaray Liv Hospital of the Turkish Basketball League.
 On October 19, 2014, in a Turkish League game against Banvit, he threw a towel while being subbed out, after which head coach Ergin Ataman expelled him from the arena.
 He later apologized for this incident.
 He later parted ways with Galatasaray on October 27, 2014.

 Delaware 87ers (2014–2015)

 On November 26, 2014, Smith was acquired by the Delaware 87ers of the NBA Development League.
 On January 15, 2015, he was waived by the 87ers.

 Coaching career

-On February 22, 2016, Smith joined the Duke Blue Devils coaching staff as a special assistant.
-He has subsequently been promoted to director of basketball operations & player development in March 2018 and in April 2021 was named as an assistant coach.
+Following his playing career, Smith joined the Duke Blue Devils coaching staff under head coach Mike Krzyzewski.
+After being hired in February 2016, Smith spent two years as a special assistant and three years as director of basketball operations & player development.
+In 2021, he was named a Duke assistant coach.

-On April 4, 2022, Smith joined the Louisville Cardinals coaching staff under Kenny Payne.
-Smith's father, Derek Smith, played at Louisville and was a member of Louisville's 1980 championship team.